timothyrenner/tweetshovel/README.md

 -s, --search QUERY                  Shovel the search query.
 -a, --auth AUTH_FILE                Specify the JSON authentication file.
 -o, --output FILE           STDOUT  The output file for the tweets.
+-l, --limit LIMIT                   Approximate limit on the number of tweets.
 -h, --help                          Displays help.

 ```